 - A. Patients < 1 year old - B. Patients requiring advanced modes of ventilation will require a specialty transport team, including: - 1.
-Patients on Volume Control where the plateau pressure> 35 or the PIP> 40 cmH2O. - 2.
-Patients on any mode of ventilation other than volume control. - C. Any patient for whom the following parameters are met on their current ventilator settings: - 1. $SaO_2 < 95\%$. - 2.
+Patients on Volume Control where the plateau pressure> 35 or the PIP> 40 cm H_2O . - Patients on Pressure Control ventilation, except stable tracheostomy patients covered by inclusion criteria D above. - 3.
+Patients on any other mode of ventilation. - C. Any patient for whom the following parameters are met on their current ventilator settings: - 1.
+SaO2 < 95%. - 2.
 Peak airway pressure > 45 cmH20 (or >30cm H20 with supraglottic airway). - 3.
-ETCO2 > 45 mmHg for patients who are not suspected of elevated intracranial pressure. - 4. $ETCO_2 > 40$ mmHg for patients with suspected elevated intracranial pressure. - 5.
+ETCO2 > 45 mmHg for patients who are not suspected of elevated intracranial pressure. - 4.
+ETCO2 > 40 mmHg for patients with suspected elevated intracranial pressure. - 5.
 ETCO2 < 35 mmHg for all patients. - 6.
 Patient is otherwise not tolerating initial ventilator settings.